• Skip to primary navigation

 Welcome to Glutarama

-My name is Rebecca, slightly bonkers but can you blame me!
-Juggling work and two teens with additional needs plus a great combo of special diets.
-Welcome to my site you lovely person you and learn how to make anything gluten free with me!
+Hi I'm Rebecca, slightly bonkers but can you blame me!
+Mum to two teens with additional needs and a great combination of dietary requirements.
+With over 15 years experience of cooking gluten free from scratch.
+Please note: whilst we are not a vegan family, many of my bakes are vegan or have a vegan alternative as I cannot tolerate dairy or eggs.
+Welcome to my site you lovely person, now learn how to make anything gluten free with me!

 • Email